bweir27/HisNibsScraper/README.md

 # HisNibsScraper
-This repository contains the code used to scrape the product listings from [HisNibs](http://hisnibs.com/), to then be used to build a proposed redesign of the site.
+This repository contains the Python code used to scrape the product listings from [HisNibs.com](http://hisnibs.com/), insert them into a MongoDB collection, which will then be used to build a proposed redesign of the site.

 ## Setup
 In order for this webscraper to function properly, you must download the version of `chromedriver` that matches your version of Google Chrome, and place it at the root-level of this directory.